Navigator Frequently Asked Questions

 The NBCOT Navigator is a competency assessment platform and not a source of continuing education.
 The Navigator assists certificants in developing an action plan based on the self-reflection and the performance feedback provided when completing a competency assessment tool.
 In this way, the NBCOT Navigator complements certificants’ professional development plans.

 OTRs and COTAs can earn competency assessment units (CAUs) toward their next renewal cycle.
-Earned CAUs can be applied toward partial fulfillment of state licensure renewal requirements in states that accept CAUs.
+Earned CAUs can be applied toward the state licensure renewal requirements in states that accept CAUs.

 Yes.
 Prior to its launch, NBCOT conducted beta-testing on the Navigator with hundreds of certificants and employers.
 Testing feedback was used to optimize the tool suite, providing the best user experience for OTRs and COTAs.
 User feedback on the final product has been positive, underscoring the need for practical, convenient continuing competency resources across all practice areas and skill levels.